ruuda/blog/posts/on-benchmarking.md

 ---

 Measuring performance is hard.
-Interpreting the data may be even harder.
+Interpreting measurements may be even harder.
 I recently stumbled upon a Reddit thread where people attempted to compare performance of a few programs.
 The results went something like this: